Aztec Empire: Imperial reforms

 Shortly after the formation of the Triple Alliance, Itzcoatl and Tlacopan instigated sweeping reforms on the Aztec state and religion.
 It has been alleged that Tlacaelel ordered the burning of some or most of the extant Aztec books, claiming that they contained lies and that it was "not wise that all the people should know the paintings".
-If he ordered book-burnings, it would have been primarily limited to documents containing political propaganda from previous regimes.
 He rewrote the history of the Aztecs thereafter, naturally placing the Mexica in a more central role.

 After Moctezuma I succeeded Itzcoatl as the Mexica emperor, more reforms were instigated to maintain control over conquered cities.
 Uncooperative kings were replaced with puppet rulers loyal to the Mexica.
 A new imperial tribute system established Mexica tribute collectors that taxed the population directly, bypassing the authority of local dynasties.
 Nezahualcoyotl also instituted a policy in the Acolhua lands of granting subject kings tributary holdings in lands far from their capitals.
 This was done to create an incentive for cooperation with the empire; if a city's king rebelled, he lost the tribute he received from foreign land.
 Some rebellious kings were replaced by calpixqueh or appointed governors rather than dynastic rulers.

 Moctezuma issued new laws that separated nobles from commoners and instituted the death penalty for adultery and other offenses.
 A religiously supervised school was built in every neighborhood by royal decree.
 Commoner neighborhoods had a school called a "telpochcalli" where they received basic religious instruction and military training.
 A second, more prestigious type of school called a "calmecac" served to teach the nobility, as well as commoners of high standing seeking to become priests or artisans.
 Moctezuma also created a new title called "quauhpilli" that could be conferred on commoners.
 This title was a form of non-hereditary lesser nobility awarded for outstanding military or civil service (similar to the English knight).
 Commoners who received this title rarely married into royal families and became kings.

 One component of this reform was the creation of an institution of regulated warfare called the Flower Wars.
 Mesoamerican warfare overall is characterized by a strong preference for capturing live prisoners as opposed to slaughtering the enemy on the battlefield, which was considered sloppy and gratuitous.
 The Flower Wars are a potent manifestation of this approach to warfare.
 These highly ritualized wars ensured a steady, healthy supply of experienced Aztec warriors as well as a steady, healthy supply of captured enemy warriors for sacrifice to the gods.
 Flower wars were pre-arranged by officials on both sides and conducted specifically for the purpose of each polity collecting prisoners for sacrifice.
 Native historical accounts say that these wars were instigated by Tlacaelel as a means of appeasing the gods in response to a massive drought that gripped the Basin of Mexico from 1450 to 1454.
 The flower wars were mostly waged between the Aztec Empire and the neighboring cities of their arch-enemy Tlaxcala.